zzylol/zzylol.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD student advised by [Prof. Alan (Zaoxing) Liu](https://zaoxing.github.io/) at [University of Maryland, College Park](https://umd.edu/).
+I am a fourth-year PhD student at [University of Maryland, College Park](https://umd.edu/), fortunate to be advised by [Prof. Alan (Zaoxing) Liu](https://zaoxing.github.io/).
 My research interests are broadly in systems and networking.
 In particular, I attempt to bridge the gap between approximate algorithms (e.g., sampling, sketches) and practical computing systems (e.g., graph systems, key-value store migration systems), aiming to improve query performance and system scalability.
 Currently, I'm working on scalable performance monitoring systems.

 I received my B.E. for Computer Science from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) in 2021.